graphitemaster/neothyne/docs/DEVELOPERS.md

 | c_     | c         | client      |

 ## Utility library
-Neothyne doesn't use the C++ standard library, instead it rolls it's own implementation of common containers.
+Neothyne doesn't use the C++ standard library, instead it rolls its own implementation of common containers.
 They're not meant to be compatible with the standard in any way, even if they share a similar API.
 The following containers exist.